Your vehicle's head gasket is an essential part of the internal combustion process.

 A leak from an oil passage to the cylinder could also cause blue smoke – though this is less common.

-If a cylinder head gasket blows between the water or oil passage and the outside of the engine, this can also result in a coolant or oil leak.
+If a cylinder head gasket blows between the water or oil passage and the outside of the engine, this can likewise result in an oil or coolant leak - which could cause serious engine issues.

 This is caused by coolant getting into the oil, or oil getting into the coolant.